alicewchen/kickstarter-case-study/README.md

-# Case Study: Strategize a Successful Kickerstarter Campaign
+# Case Study: Strategizing a Successful Kickerstarter Campaign

 A small board games company is interested in setting up a Kickstarter campaign with a minimum fundraising goal of $15,000 USD.